 After God through Isaiah prophesied judgment on Egypt, he promised that Egypt would be God’s people, and so would Assyria (Is.
 19:19-25).
 Egypt is called “my people.”

 And here’s one in the New Covenant Scriptures (New Testament), as Jesus was currently ushering in the kingdom of God: A pagan Canaanite woman sought him and had great faith (Matt.
 15:21-28).
+Admittedly, she may have had this faith because she had observed Jesus in action or had heard of him before she approached him.

-These passages indicate God spoke through and to these pagans; they had a certain kind of faith and knowledge of God, and he approved of them.
+Those passages indicate that God spoke through and to these pagans; they had a certain kind of faith and knowledge of God, and he approved of them.
 It seems God overlooked some things and his judgment was not as severe, as they walked in the light that moral law offered them.

 You reward everyone according to what they have done.
 (Ps.
 62:12)